-Sherritt is committed to ensuring the health and safety of everyone at our operations.
+Sherritt is committed to safe production and ensuring the health and safety of everyone at our operations.
 This commitment is embodied in several key mechanisms to prevent fatalities, minimize risks, ensure that leaders are coaching in work areas regularly, address psychological safety and mental health, involve personnel at every level of the operations to improve safety behaviours, and identify continual improvement opportunities.

-The Corporation has established enterprise-wide standards aligned with international best practice and are based on the Mining Association of Canada's Towards Sustainable Mining Safety and Health Protocol, ISO 450001 and industry best practice related to fatality prevention.
+While Sherritt does not have operational control at all of its joint-venture operations, management strives to influence partners to implement international best practices.
+The Corporation has established enterprise-wide standards aligned with international best practice and are based on the MACs TSM Safety and Health Protocol, ISO 45001 and industry best practice related to fatality prevention.
 These standards are regularly updated as part of our commitment to continuous improvement, operational excellence and a stronger safety culture.
+All sites are expected to conform with these minimum management system requirements.
+In 2023, the COREFCO refinery achieved a milestone by obtaining ISO 45001:2018 health and safety management system certification.

 The Corporation tracks a series of leading indicators designed to increase safe behaviours, improve competency, ensure safe working conditions and strengthen safety culture.
-These indicators include visible felt leadership interactions, proactive health and safety communications, workplace inspections, and training.
+These indicators include leadership interactions, proactive health and safety communications, workplace inspections, and training.
 The Corporation also has a significant potential incident standard in place, which requires tracking and specific management actions for any workplace incident that, under different circumstances, could have resulted in a fatality.